JugendRettet/translations/en/archive.md

 archive_current='
 ## 2018

+#### **2018/04/18** Jugend Rettet IUVENTA started petition website #right2rescue

+Following statement can be signed on [right2rescue.org](https://right2rescue.org/en/):

+"Confiscated ships don't safe any lives.
+We demand the immediate release of the IUVENTA.
+I herewith support the humanitarian work of civil search-and-rescue NGOs."

 #### **2018/04/17** Decision on the release of our IUVENTA on April 23rd in Rome

 The decision on the release of our IUVENTA will take place on April 23rd in Rome.